Ravin Gandhi: Filmmaking

 Gandhi wrote and directed the 2021 crime thriller film 100 Days to Live.
 Much of the film was shot over three weeks inside and outside Gandhi's apartment building and in his neighborhood while he remained CEO of GMM Nonstick Coatings.
 100 Days to Live had its world premiere at the 2019 San Diego International Film Festival, where it won Best World Premiere and Best First Time Director for Ravin Gandhi.
 Cinedigm Entertainment Group released 100 Days to Live on Apple TV, Amazon, DirectTV, Xfinity, DISH, Google Play, iTunes, YouTube, and other digital platforms and DVD and Blu-ray on February 2, 2021, followed by a release on Amazon Prime on May 3, 2021.

 Personal life

 Gandhi was a critic of Donald Trump during the 2016 Presidential election, and in 2017 his criticisms made national news when an oped he wrote resulted in a racist backlash, including racist emails, tweets, and voicemails.
 He wrote his piece in reaction to the Charlottesville incident.
 Gandhi also serves on the board of City Year Chicago.

 Gandhi was honored as the 2021 Distinguished Alumnus at Glenbrook South High School.
 In 2022, Gandhi created and funded a program to boost parental involvement at Andrew Cooke Magnet Elementary School in Waukegan, Illinois which he attended as a child.
+In 2025, Gandhi was honored at the City Year Ripples of Hope Gala for his dedication to education.

+Gandhi revealed that he had left the Democratic Party in 2024, citing the leftward shift of the party.
+In August 2025, he told Fox News, "I was a 20-year Democrat.
+I voted for every Democratic president, including Joe Biden.
+After 20 years, in 2024 I voted for President Trump.
+The reason is when I saw what Biden did on the border, with wokeism, with decriminalizing crime, and most importantly, the socialism I see coming out of the Democratic Party.
+There are so many centrists like me who feel we did not leave the Democratic Party - the Democratic Party left us.
+Democrats just nominated an actual socialist to be the Mayor of New York City.
+That is insane.
+I think the Democratic Party has a lot of soul-searching to do, because it's lost a lot of people like me who were with them for decades."
+Gandhi has since publicly spoken favorably about Trump's economic policies.